A computer program responds to a mouse click by running a function.

 move the turtle quickly with

-speed Infinity
+speed Infinity.

 speed Infinity mousemove (e) -> moveto e click (e) -> pen random color